chrisdembia/yeadon/README.rst

 Most `scientific python distributions
 <http://numfocus.org/projects-2/software-distributions/>`_ provide all of these
 dependencies and it is often easiest to install one of them to get started.
 Once you have a distribution, you simply have to install the yeadon package.
-This is the best solution for Windows users.
+This also probably the best solution for Windows users.

 The dependencies can also be obtained easily from your operating system's package manager.
 For example, in Debian systems, you should be able to obtain